Probate Q&A Series

 Detailed Answer

 When a loved one passes away, you may need their bank records and signature cards to settle the estate properly.
-In North Carolina, only a personal representative (also called an executor or administrator) qualifies to request these documents.
+In North Carolina, a personal representative (also called an executor or administrator) generally has authority to request these documents for estate administration.
 Here’s how the process works:

 1. Open the Probate Estate.
-File a petition in the clerk of superior court’s office to appoint you as personal representative.
-You’ll submit the death certificate, the decedent’s will (if there is one), and a list of heirs or beneficiaries.
+Apply in the clerk of superior court’s office to be appointed as personal representative.
+You’ll typically submit the death certificate, the decedent’s will (if there is one), and information about heirs or beneficiaries.

 2. Obtain Letters Testamentary or Letters of Administration.
-Once the clerk approves your petition, they issue official letters.
+Once the clerk appoints you, the clerk issues official letters.
 These letters prove your authority to act for the estate.
 Under N.C.G.S. § 28A-15-1, you may collect and protect estate property, including bank accounts.

 3. Present Documentation to the Bank.
 Visit each financial institution holding the decedent’s accounts.
 Provide the bank with: